 Introducing your German Shepherd and newborn baby can be an emotional and exciting time.

-Most socialised family dogs might initially take time to adjust to a new baby, but a German Shepherd’s love and protection of their family once they make a bond is renowned, just check out this video:
+Most socialised family dogs might initially take time to adjust to a new baby, but a German Shepherd’s love and protection of their family once they make a bond is renowned.